Delaware Theft and Shoplifting Laws

 A store owner doesn't have to report the alleged shoplifting to the police or wait for the defendant to be convicted of shoplifting before seeking civil penalties.

-If you face theft charges, speak to a criminal defense lawyer.
+If you face theft charges, speak to a criminal defense lawyer or ask for a public defender.
 Even a misdemeanor theft conviction can have serious consequences.
 A criminal theft record can impact your ability to get a job, housing, or loans.
 A local criminal defense attorney can explain the law and advise you of your rights and any consequences of a theft conviction.

 DEFEND YOUR RIGHTS